InaoLatu/MicroLearningBot/README.md

 # MicroLearningBot
+Telegram Bot built to allow the students to consume the micro-content within the different Units of knowledge (Maths, Science, etc).

 Bot that takes a micro-content in JSON format and allows to consume that micro-content so the following messages are show:

 Firstly, a Menu is displayed with all the Units of micro content.
 The user can select the micro-content inside these Units.